orangejuice/blog/data/activity/movie-一个叫欧维的男人决定去死-2015/record.en.md

   subtitle: 2015 / Sweden / Drama / Hannes Holm / Rolf Lassgård, Bahar Pars
 ---

 Heartwarming.
-Beautiful storytelling, beautiful cinematography.
-Tears welling up, but not in pain.
-Two hours pass dreamily.
-Love is too precious, it's a gift.
-As a gift, it's not for everyone.
-Not everyone willing to spend the time getting close to you.
-Most people already long gone, no cats, no neighbors, no old friends, no love at first sight on the train, nothing at all.
+A wonderful story with beautiful cinematography.
+Eyes moist, yet without pain.
+A bewildering two hours passed.
+Love is too precious, it’s a gift.
+And as a gift, not everyone possesses it.
+Not everyone is willing to spend the time to draw close to you, many more are already dead, without cats, neighbors, old friends, or a love-at-first-sight seatmate on the train.
+Nothing at all.